KunoiSayami/Things-Forward-telegram/README.md

 * Prevent possible loss of configuration files by writing configuration files by command at runtime.
 * Set up forwarding and recover blacklists in a more convenient way.
 * Forward the warning messages in the log to a specified group.
-* Document chanel only handles forwarding video and image files.
+* Document channel only handles forwarding video and image files.
 * If you have the authorized password, you can send authorized code to the bot account to get the permission.
 * By using command lines, users can delete all the messages from a certain user in the blacklist.
 * Caption longer than 20 characters will be replaced with the sender's user_id and will be re-sent by the bot.
 (Optional)